RS.

 ✅ Course hub

 For the second semester, I created the “Bootcamp Syllabus & Hub” via Notion: this master document included all due-dates, relevant event info, links to lecture slides and Figma files, and class video recordings for the semester.
-The implementation of the Bootcamp Hub was a success and has been replicated in newer additions of the bootcamp.

 THANK YOU FOR VIEWING